klee/klee.github.io/docs/options.md

 ## Linking External Libraries

-Defintions of undefined functions are taken from files given using the option `-link-llvm-lib`.
+Definitions of undefined functions are taken from files given using the option `-link-llvm-lib`.

 If some functions in the input file are defined in an external LLVM IR file, an